jinlanfu/HSP/README.md

 ### (3) Supervise Fine-tuning
 - SFT on HSPMATH dataset
 - We constructed a HSPMATH1 dataset with 7.5k samples based on the GSM8K training dataset with the assistance of GPT-4.
-- Based on rewriting questions from the MetaMathQA dataset, we expanded our HSPMATH dataset to 75,000 samples (./sft/sft_data_v2. jsonl).
+- Based on rewriting questions from the MetaMathQA dataset, we expanded our HSPMATH dataset to 75,000 samples (./sft/HSPMATH.jsonl).
 - We conducted SFT training on 8xA100 (80G) GPUs using the Slurm scheduling system.
 The training script path is: ./sft/sft_train.sh
 ```
 model_llemma_7b="EleutherAI/llemma_7b"